-We are a Christian school that takes seriously its calling to help students learn and grow in faith.
+We are a Christian school that takes seriously it's calling to help students learn and grow in faith.
 Our grooming and dress make a statement about ourselves.
 No dress code will please everyone, but past experience has told us that a dress code is necessary.
 The following are the provisions for the dress code:

-- Students are encouraged to have moderate hairstyles.
+- Students are encouraged to have moderate hairstyles with natural color.
 Keep your hair neat, well groomed and clean at all times. - Tattered, excessively worn, dirty or frayed clothing are not permitted. - I Timothy 2:9 instructs us to dress in moderate apparel.
 Your clothing should be appealing, not revealing.
 For example, the following items are not acceptable: bare midriffs, halter tops, low cut blouses, mini-skirts, short shorts, leggings that cling to legs like a second skin, or any other style that would be considered revealing. - Students are required to wear shoes at all times.
 Students in grade K-4 should wear shoes that are suitable for outside play.
 Students in grades 5-8 should have outdoor shoes available for physical education and outdoor activities. - Students may wear selective clothing with logos.
-This pertains to backpacks, gym bags, and schoolrelated materials.
-Some specific logos that are not to be worn are as follows: beer, alcohol, drugs, double meaning, vulgar language, professional wrestling-related clothing and music-related clothing (groups, concerts, individuals, album covers, etc.) - Students are not to wear the following during the school day: sunglasses, hats, headbands, or outdoor wear (gloves, mittens, scarves, vests, or coats.)
-If you are cold, please bring a sweater or hoodless sweatshirt. - Students may not wear clothing classified as "lounge wear" such as pajama like pants, slippers, or related clothing items. - Students are not to wear chains that are attached to the waistline of pants and extend down the leg. - Students may only wear pierced earrings.
+This pertains to backpacks, gym bags, and school-related materials.
+Some specific logos that are not to be worn are as follows: beer, alcohol, drugs, double meaning, or vulgar language. - Students are not to wear the following during the school day: sunglasses, hats, headbands, or outdoor wear (gloves, mittens, scarves, vests, or coats.)
+If you are cold, please bring a sweater or sweatshirt.

+- Students may not wear clothing classified as "lounge wear" such as pajama like pants, slippers, or related clothing items. - Students wearing tight fitting leggings or yoga pants must have a shirt that covers pants to mid-thigh. - Students are not to wear chains that are attached to the waistline of pants and extend down the leg. - Students may only wear pierced earrings.
 No other pierced jewelry may be worn. - Students must dress appropriately for weather.
 Shorts are allowed on very warm days.
 Shorts should be modest in length and appearance.
 Short shorts and cut-offs are not allowed, short length should reach the end of the fingertips or longer.
-Tight fitting shorts, such as spandex shorts are not to be worn.

-• Students may only wear tank tops, shirts with spaghetti straps, muscle shirts, sleeveless blouses or similar clothing when a sleeved blouse or shirt is worn under it or over it.
+Tight fitting shorts, such as spandex shorts are not to be worn. - Students may only wear tank tops, shirts with spaghetti straps, muscle shirts, sleeveless blouses or similar clothing when a sleeved blouse or shirt is worn under it or over it.